Top Paris store drops carols for rock n roll X-mas

 The opening weeks include nightly live shows in the window by a variety of major-label rock and folk bands, one from Mali, another from Australia and most of the others from France itself.

-And apart from the live shows, furry creatures and fairytale puppets will give way this year to life-size mannequins in black leather to rag dolls draped in glamour garb -- all hand-made, hand-painted and more hard-edged than the customary annual display of smurfs, snowmen and abundant lovable puppets.
+And apart from the live shows, furry creature and fairytale puppets will give way this year to life-size mannequins in black leather to rag dolls draped in glamour garb -- all hand-made, hand-painted and more hard-edged than the customary annual display of Smurfs, snowmen and abundant lovable puppets.

-Galeries Lafayette, which first started doing its Christmas window shows after World War Two, says that this year's show was inspired by the increasingly close relationship between rock and fashion.
+Galeries Lafayette, which first started doing its Christmas window shows after World War II, says that this year's show was inspired by the increasingly close relationship between rock and fashion.

 There are other good reasons.